RedefiningReality/ohmykali/README.md

 - `vpn TryHackMe.ovpn` ⇒ add TryHackMe to your list of VPN connections
 - `scan -oN file 192.168.1.5` ⇒ scan 192.168.1.5, save output to file
 - `box academy 192.168.1.5` ⇒ add academy to /etc/hosts and create academy environment variable
-  - in the current terminal session, you can use `$academy` to directly reference academy's IP (192.168.1.5)
+  - in the current or new terminal sessions, you can use `$academy` to directly reference academy's IP (192.168.1.5)
+- `unbox academy` ⇒ remove academy from /etc/hosts and remove academy environment variable
 ---
 - `serve lin 8000` ⇒ serve your Linux scripts directory via HTTP on port 8000
 - `serve lin` ⇒ serve your Linux scripts directory via HTTP on default port 80